files-community/Website/src/routes/blog/posts/v3-2/+page.md

 - Fixed issue where exiting from the system tray icon didn't save the open tabs
 - Fixed issue where a new tab would open when trying to open a new window
 - Fixed issue where batch files couldn't be previewed inside archives
+- Fixed issue where installing multiple fonts would trigger multiple UAC prompts
+- Fixed issue where refocusing Details View would sometimes scroll
 - Fixed crash that would occur when displaying a large number of items at the same time
 - Fixed crash that would occur when items were added from an external app
 - Fixed crash that would occur when opening Properties for certain items in the Recent Files list